M-rcus/OnlyFans-Cookie-Helper/README.md

 <ins>If you are not comfortable with that, you can either choose to use Firefox instead or try option 2 below.</ins>

 1. Go to [Releases](https://github.com/M-rcus/OnlyFans-Cookie-Helper/releases) and click the `.crx` file.
 Your browser might prompt you to install the extension.
 You can then just click 'Add extension'.
+    - From my testing, Google Chrome and Brave give you an error when doing this.
+It does seem to work on "Ungoogled Chromium".
+Besides that I am not sure whether it will work or not.

 If it _does not_ prompt you to install the extension, you can try the following: